jndrf/evaluation/README.md

 # evaluation
-Macros for evaluating the H->bbqq analysis
+Macros for evaluating the H->bbqq analysis.